 Expected Cost of Attendance

-The Charleston School of Law Office of Admission primarily offers merit scholarship, which are based an applicant's LSAT score and cumulative undergraduate GPA.
+The Charleston School of Law Office of Admission primarily offers merit scholarships, which are based an applicant's LSAT score and cumulative undergraduate GPA.
 Applicants who do not qualify for a merit scholarship are eligible to apply for a need-based scholarship.
-Accepted students are also eligible to apply for the Diversity Scholars Program, which includes an additional scholarship on top of any previously awarded merit or need-based scholarship.
+Accepted students may also be eligible for the GRIT Scholarship, which includes an additional scholarship on top of any previously awarded merit or need-based scholarship.
+Applicants should include an adversity statement in their application in order to be considered for the GRIT Scholarship.

 First-year Charleston School of Law students will also be considered for the Presidential Honors Program, which includes a scholarship, based on outstanding academic performance after their first semester or first year.